 100% said that their child was happy and enjoyed school

 100% said their child felt safe at school

 In the words of the parents themselves (about Stay and Play):

 “It has been an amazing experience watching them playing and developing throughout the year.
 Being able to notice how much my daughter has changed in terms of confidence is priceless”

 “It has been a joy to watch [my child] interact with his friends during Stay and Play and to be given the opportunity to see how he grows during his nursery sessions…….It has also been an exciting time for [him] to show me what he has been working on in school”.

-We also offer a lunch club from 11.30am to 12.30pm for which a small charge per session is made to cover our additional costs.
+We also offer a lunch club from 11.30am to 12.30pm which is included under the 30 hours’ free provision; for 15 hours’ only pupils there is a small charge per session to cover our additional costs.
 This must be booked in advance and children will need to bring a packed lunch with them from home.

 Visiting our Nursery

-If you would like to find out more about our Nursery please do come to one of our Nursery Open Visits, details of which you will find on our ‘Latest News’ and ‘Calendar’ Pages.
-Alternatively, you can ring us on 01438-359747 to find out the dates and times of our next Nursery tour.
+If you would like to find out more about our Nursery please do come to one of our Nursery Open Visits from November through to February.
+For details about these please ring us on 01438-359747 to find out the dates and times of our next Nursery tour.